tahsin314/Melanoma_Classification_2020/README.md

 - Hair Augmentation
 - EfficientNet
 - Higher Image Dimensions
-- Freeze-Unfreeze Technique
+- Progressive Resizing (It might have improved my score but I'm not so sure.)

 ### What did not work for me:
 - Metric Loss
 - Microscope Augmentation
 - EfficientNet with Arcface
-- Progressive Resizing (It might have improved my score but I'm not so sure.)
+- Freeze-Unfreeze Technique
 - Class Balanced Training
+- Cutmix and Mixup